 Minnesota Twins player Kirby Puckett

-- In 1997 Brenda and Wally Boyler purchased Jake’s Stadium Pizza.
-Vernon (Sarge) Christianson started Jake’s Stadium Pizza with his wife in April of 1972, opening at the corner of Stadium Road and Monks Avenue.
+1997: Brenda and Wally Boyler purchase Jake’s Stadium Pizza.
+Vernon (Sarge) Christianson started Jake’s Stadium Pizza with his wife in April 1972, opening at the corner of Stadium Road and Monks Avenue.
 Brenda, Sarge’s daughter, and Wally both worked at Jake’s Stadium Pizza from early on in its history.

-- In 1997 the Mankato Area Chamber of Commerce inducted MRCI into the Mankato Area Business Hall of Fame.
+1997: The Mankato Area Chamber of Commerce inducts MRCI into the Mankato Area Business Hall of Fame.
 MRCI began as a physical therapy organization operated by volunteers.
 Within decades the focus changed to occupational therapy and later services expanded to include mental illness.
 Today, MRCI is one of the largest non-profit human services organizations in the state.